 “They behave badly and they’re tough people,” Armstrong told Collider of his main characters in 2018.
 “They’re very much products of their upbringing and their environment. … I believe that people are products of what they’re brought up amongst.
 I have that level of compassion for them.
 I don’t think they’re unredeemable or incapable of putting other people ahead of themselves.
 They’ve just had a very, very tough schooling in not doing that.”

-Renewed for a third season before the coronavirus pandemic put Hollywood on pause, Succession has continued to gain critical acclaim.
-In July, the show was nominated for 18 Emmy awards, including Outstanding Drama Series and Outstanding Writing for a Drama Series.
+Renewed for a third season before the coronavirus pandemic put Hollywood on pause, Succession continued to gain critical acclaim.
+In July 2020, the show was nominated for 18 Emmy awards, including Outstanding Drama Series and Outstanding Writing for a Drama Series.
 Stars Brian Cox, Jeremy Strong, Sarah Snook, Kieran Culkin, Nicholas Braun and Matthew Macfadyen each scored nominations of their own in the acting categories.

 Despite the cutthroat family dynamic they portray on screen, Cox reassured fans that the cast gets along much better behind the scenes.